Skip to main content

 2. Write a query in the SQL Editor.

-3. Click the Run Query button to preview results.
+3. Click the Test Query button to preview results.
+The execution time and number of rows returned are displayed.

-4. Map result columns to chart properties like X-axis and Y-axis.
+4. Map the result columns to chart properties such as X-axis and Y-axis.

 Query Examples